Evo Morales: ASP, IPSP, and MAS: 1995–1999

-Members of the sindicato social movement first suggested a move into the political arena in 1986.
-This was controversial, with many fearing that politicians would co-opt the movement for personal gain.
-Morales began supporting the formation of a political wing in 1989, although a consensus in favor of its formation only emerged in 1993.
-On 27 March 1995, at the 7th Congress of the Unique Confederation of Rural Laborers of Bolivia (Confederación Sindical Única de Trabajadores Campesinos de Bolivia – CSUTCB), a "political instrument" (a term employed over "political party") was formed, named the Assembly for the Sovereignty of the Peoples (Asamblea por la Sobernía de los Pueblos – ASP).
-At the ASP's 1st Congress, the CSUTCB participated alongside three other Bolivian unions, representing miners, peasants and indigenous peoples.
-In 1996, Morales was appointed chairman of the Committee of the Six Federations of the Tropics of Cochabamba, a position that he retained until 2006.

-Bolivia's National Electoral Court (Corte Nacional Electoral – CNE) refused to recognize the ASP, citing minor procedural infringements.
-The coca activists circumvented this problem by running under the banner of the United Left (IU), a coalition of leftist parties headed by the Communist Party of Bolivia (Partido Comunista Boliviano – PCB).
-They won landslide victories in those areas which were local strongholds of the movement, producing 11 mayors and 49 municipal councilors.
-Morales was elected to the Chamber of Deputies in the National Congress as a representative for El Chapare, having secured 70.1% of the local vote.
-In the national elections of 1997, the IU/ASP gained four seats in Congress, obtaining 3.7% of the national vote, with this rising to 17.5% in the department of Cochabamba.
-The election resulted in the establishment of a coalition government led by the right-wing Nationalist Democratic Action (Acción Democrática Nacionalista – ADN), with Hugo Banzer as president; Morales lambasted him as "the worst politician in Bolivian history".
+From 1989, Morales supported the formation of a political wing to the sindicato movement, although a consensus in favor of its formation only emerged in 1993.
+In 1995, at the 7th Congress of the Unique Confederation of Rural Laborers of Bolivia, the Assembly for the Sovereignty of the Peoples (Asamblea por la Sobernía de los Pueblos – ASP) was formed as a "political instrument".
+In 1996, Morales was appointed chair of the Committee of the Six Federations of the Tropics of Cochabamba, a position he retained until 2006.
+Although Bolivia's National Electoral Court refused to recognize the ASP, citing minor procedural infringements, the ASP circumvented this by running under the banner of the United Left, a coalition of leftist parties.
+They won landslide victories in local strongholds of the movement, producing 11 mayors and 49 municipal councilors.
+In the 1997 national elections, they gained four seats in the National Congress; Morales was among them, becoming a representative for El Chapare with 70.1% of the local vote.

-MAS-IPSP partisans celebrate the 16th anniversary of the IPSP party's founding in Sacaba, Cochabamba.
+MAS-IPSP supporters celebrate the 16th anniversary of the IPSP party's founding in Sacaba, Cochabamba.